Here is a list of resources that I will add to as I get time.

 Tom Browns Tracker school — If you can.
 You should make it a point to take the standard class at the Tracker school.
 Then take a Philosophy 1.
 I can’t think of anything more transformational.
 So much good teaching and knowledge and If you’ve seen anything I teach, it’s nothing compared to this place.
 The online classes are nice, but if you can you should go to the school for the week long class.
 It’s a huge experience!!

 Wilderness awareness school — This amazing outdoor school has an amazing home study course called Kamana, fantastic audio for bird language and reclaiming your natural connections, and good books to further your study.
 John Young was one of Tom Brown’s first students and has mentored and built an amazing community of people in the northwest.

 Practical primitive — Eddie Starnator is a top notch instructor.
 I’ve been watching his school grow and he has really developed some high quality courses!
 Has some good books too.

-Children of the earth foundation — Fantastic kids programs and courses.
+Four e’s education — Fantastic kids programs and courses.
 Created by Tom Brown Jr. to offer courses for children and their families.
 Provides week long and weekend programs for youth and their families.

 Earth heart — Malcolm has been an awesome teacher for me!
 I love all his programs.
 Earth-Heart programs and retreats, run by Malcolm Ringwalt, focus on a holistic, mind/body/spirit approach to health, healing, and personal and spiritual growth.
 All Earth-Heart programs and retreats are designed to put you on the path of your heart and your own Inner Guidance.